PANDDA represents the professional interests

 PANDDA Committee Members

-Bob Weaver, Virginia Howie, Maree McCulloch, Norma Cloonan, Julie Gibson, Rhonda Beggs, Jennifer Bur, Denise Robinson, Macey Barratt, and Maria Heaton
+Bob Weaver, Virginia Howie, Julie Gibson, Rhonda Beggs, Jennifer Bur, Denise Robinson, Macey Barratt, Maria Heaton, Brent Hayward and Gemma Ridley

 In 1983 with a move towards nurse education in Colleges of Advance Education and later Universities, a group of nurses came together to ensure the professional interest and standards of nurses supporting people with intellectual disability would be maintained.
 They formed a Working Party, at the suggestion of Meryl Caldwell-Smith AM, Chief Nursing Officer for the New South Wales Department of Health.
 Their task was to produce ‘exit competencies’ showcasing the skills, knowledge and expertise that nurses graduating from colleges and universities would need in order to support people with an intellectual disability.
 The Working Party was made up of Dr Chris Atkins PhD, Diana Dalley, Ross Fear, Elisabeth van Leeuwen, Bob Weaver OAM and Carol Welsh.